 You deserve to be able to keep up with your dreams.

-I work with ambitious corporate women and successful entrepreneurs who want to feel empowered about their health again, and not at the mercy of it.
+I work with ambitious corporate women and successful entrepreneurs who want to prevent / recover from the burn out that is keeping them from their wildest dreams and successes.

 I always knew what I wanted to be when I grew up...

 I was three when I told my grandmother that I was going to be a Doctor.
 During elementary, middle, and high school, I kept the dream alive.
 All of my time was spent in Biology, Chemistry, and Calculus, I didn’t even take an art class (one of my biggest regrets).
 I graduated 12th in a class of 600 and was accepted with scholarship to Boston University, my dream school.

 When I wasn’t studying to become the next Meredith Grey, I was reading books about ghosts, seances, near death experiences and stuff like that.
 I remember a tv program where an indigenous healer helped people cure cancers with his hands only – I was fascinated.
 The magic of it all took over my brain.
 I’d find myself thinking about that show for years to come.

 When I entered Boston University, obviously I signed up for pre-med, but my minor was a bit more fun – Eastern Religion.
 When not in biology or organic chem, I was busy learning about Buddhism, Daoism, and Jainism.
 I LOVED IT.